maxime-lair/maxime-lair/docs/index.md

     link/ether 02:42:2f:68:96:ac brd ff:ff:ff:ff:ff:ff
     inet 172.17.0.1/16 brd 172.17.255.255 scope global docker0
 ```

+Funny thing is : [the documentation recommends using localhost](https://docs.docker.com/config/daemon/prometheus/), but we can't access those metrics from the loopback device when running prometheus inside docker.
+Even if we try to expose the port on the host, It does not work.

 You have to amend (or create if not existing) **/etc/docker/daemon.json** and add